Found Business Checking Review 2023

 Cash deposits not accepted

 *Clients can request for a limit increase online or through the mobile app.

 Available via email at email@example.com

 You can visit the Found website to open a business checking account.
 You’ll need to provide your personal information, such as legal name and address, social security number, and date of birth.

-Found doesn’t require a self-employed individual or freelancer to provide information on any kind of business structure when applying for an account, but if you have an LLC, you can add your employer identification number (EIN) once you sign up.
+Found doesn’t require a self-employed individual or freelancer to provide information on any kind of business structure when applying for an account, but if you have an LLC, you can add your EIN once you sign up.
 Found prohibits certain businesses from opening an account—you can check this list for more information.

-Before opening an account, read our guide on how to open a business bank account.
+Before opening an account, read our guide to opening a business bank account.
 It includes a free downloadable checklist of required documents.

 Found Business Checking Features

 Found’s business checking account offers no monthly fees, a Mastercard debit card, and built-in bookkeeping and invoicing software with tax planning tools.

 Found issues a business debit Mastercard to small business owners, providing easy tracking of expenses and payments.
 You can also freeze your card for security in the Found app.
 In addition, you can connect Found to useful business platforms, such as Stripe, PayPal, Venmo, and Etsy.